 If you're thinking about creating an eLearning course then you've probably heard the terms SCORM and Tin Can API tossed about.
-Alternately, if you've already got a SCORM compliant course you may be considering making the move to Tin Can compliance.
+Alternately, if you've already got a SCORM-compliant content you may be considering making the move to Tin Can compliance.

 If you're in either boat you need to understand what these two eLearning standards all about so you can make the best decision for your needs.
 They both accomplish similar outcomes, but there are definitely differences.